 Or at least I hand-coded almost the whole lot.
 I ended up getting a clever buddy to write the code for my contact form (Yep, that was Duncan again).

 The really cool thing is that learning to hand code was much easier than I ever thought it would be.
 It was mainly just a matter of writing the same things again and again until it sunk in.
 And that didn’t take long.
 In fact, the irony is that I found it to be easier than learning Dreamweaver, with the advantage that I’m no longer reliant on that software.
 I must admit, I’m pretty happy about that, because web standards are always changing and before learning to hand-code, keeping up with the new standards would have meant upgrading to newer versions of Dreamweaver.
 But Adobe changed their sales model to one where you have to pay them every month.
-Which is like having another phone bill every month.
+That’s like getting another phone bill every month.
 Yuk.
 So now I don’t have to be bothered by that either!

 There are some links throughout the site connecting to other websites maintained by other people.
 Although I occasionally check those links, the very fact that those other websites are maintained by other people means I have no control over them.
 They looked good when I last checked them but some of them might have changed or even disappeared since then.
+So if you click on a link to an external site and end up with a 404 (missing page) error, then I’m sorry about that.